A(n?) HeXercise v0.0.6

 Afrit: No longer invulnerable inside their shells.
-They also wake up a lot faster.
+They also wake up faster.

-Centaur: NO MORE FECKING SHIELD, GODDAMN.
+Centaur: NO MORE FRICKING SHIELD, GODDAMN.
 What were they thinking?
-I get the reasoning for a boss enemy like the Heresiarch, but for the second most common bloody monster in the game?
-Good fecking riddance.
+I get the reasoning for a boss enemy like the Heresiarch, but for the second most common monster in the game?
+Good fricking riddance.
 To compensate, they're given the Slaughtaur's projectile attack, though slightly weakened.
 (Coincidentally, they also replace Slaughtaurs themselves.)